blackary/recipes/_recipes/vegan-waffles-fluffy-and-crispy.md

 layout: recipe
 title: "Vegan Waffles (Fluffy and Crispy)"
 ingredients:
-  - 1 1/2 cups unsweetened soy or coconut milk (or any vegan milk) (were pretty thick, maybe add more milk)
+  - "1 1/2 cups unsweetened soy or coconut milk (or any vegan milk) (were pretty thick, maybe add more milk)"
-  - 2 teaspoons apple cider vinegar or lemon juice
+  - "2 teaspoons apple cider vinegar or lemon juice "
-  - 2 cups all-purpose flour ((240g))
+  - "2 cups all-purpose flour ((240g))"
-  - 1 tablespoon baking powder
+  - "1 tablespoon baking powder"
-  - 1/2 teaspoon sea salt
+  - "1/2 teaspoon sea salt"
-  - 1 tablespoon brown sugar or maple syrup
+  - "1 tablespoon brown sugar or maple syrup"
-  - 1/4 cup melted coconut oil or melted vegan butter
+  - "1/4 cup melted coconut oil or melted vegan butter"
-  - 1/2 teaspoon vanilla extract
+  - "1/2 teaspoon vanilla extract"
-  - fruits to serve or a dollop of vegan whipped cream
+  - "fruits to serve or a dollop of vegan whipped cream"
 instructions:
   - "Mix the nut milk, vanilla extract and the lemon juice or ACV together in a small bowl/measuring cup.
 Set aside for about 5 minutes - this will make the vegan buttermilk."
   - "In a large bowl, sift the flour, baking powder and salt.
 The sifting really helps to make the waffles fluffy."